ToddButler93/dodges-domain/docs/guide-install-setup.md

   <source src="/video/Change-Game-Mode.webm" type="video/webm"></source>Your browser does not support .webm video.
 </video>

-### Can't join a server with a custom map
+### Can't join a server with a community made map
-To play on a server hosting a custom map you only need the latest version of the map.
+To play on a server hosting a community made map you only need the latest version of the map.
 Some of these you will have to contact the owner for.
-[Follow this section of the guide](how-to-install#playing-custom-maps-on-the-official-game) first.
+[Follow this section of the guide](how-to-install#playing-community-maps) first.